Apple

 About me

-I am actively looking for permanent research positions both in academia and industry as my post-doctoral contract with Apple expires in November 2023.
 If you feel your research agenda and mine could be a good match, feel free to reach out to me!

 Download CV